When you are about to start a game, shuffle, cut the deck and the person on your left will deal. 7 cards.

 2. It is Player B’s turned but Player B is slow

 4. Player D is faster than B and plays his/her 5

-3. As a result, Player B and C have their turn skipped
+3. As a result, Player B and C had their turn skipped

 Player D played OUT OF TURN and DOUBLED DOWN with his/her 5.